llimllib/obsidian-archive/visualization/graphs/gnuplot/line graph in the terminal with gnuplot.md

 2024-01-29T07:23:00Z 192347156480 39501
 ```

 I wanted to print the CPU column to the terminal with a nice line graph.
-Here's where I ended up:
+Here's where I ended up using [[gnuplot]]:

 ```
 rb services metrics app-prod |